Priorities and Preemption¶

 HTCondor has two independent priority controls: job priorities and user priorities.

-already queued job, its priority may be set with the condor_prio
+already queued job, its priority may be changed with the condor_prio

 command; see the example in the Managing a Job section, or

 the condor_prio manual page for details.
 This sets the value

 of job ClassAd attribute

 JobPrio. condor_prio can be called on a running